Get

 Final Thoughts

-Virginia isn’t completely unique when it comes to their favorite dog breeds.
+Virginia isn’t entirely unique when it comes to their favorite dog breeds.
 Many popular dog breeds are also popular across the nation, such as the Labrador Retriever.
 However, some dogs are uniquely popular in Virginia, like the Beagle.

 See also: